amanbasu/polymer-tracking/README.md

 # Polymer tracking

-Determine the viability of using a machine learning approach for sub-resolution tracking intracellular movements of protein assemblies from time-lapsed fluorescence microscopy data.
+Determine the viability of using a machine learning approach for sub-resolution tracking of intracellular movements of protein assemblies from time-lapsed fluorescence microscopy data.